 Clearwater’s rover puts a stop to plastic pollution

-The fact that an estimated 8 million tonnes of plastic makes its way into our oceans every year is a scary thought.
+Is scary to think that an estimated 8 million tonnes of plastic end in our oceans every year.
 The purpose of Clearwater’s project was to construct an automated rover to free marine areas and ports of plastic pollution.

 After analysing existing products on the market, Clearwater concluded that they wanted to strike a balance between small automated rovers and large ones that required a human operator, and find a middle ground that would still be impactful.
 Scaled at 1:3, and at a current size of 1m3, their rover uses a battery-powered conveyor belt to remove and store up to 250 litres of trash from the water.